opengeos/open-buildings/README.md

   --no-gpq              Disable GPQ conversion.
 Timing will be faster, but not
                         valid GeoParquet (until DuckDB adds support) --verbose             Whether to print detailed processing information.
   --output-format TEXT  The format of the output.
-Options: ascii, csv, json.
+Options: ascii, csv, json,
+                        chart.
   --help                Show this message and exit.
 ```